btamm12/fpack_webapp_client/README.md

 Otherwise you might both annotate the same interviews, which would not be a great use of time!

-**You must select some interview sections before the tool will start working.** See the collaboration folder for more details.
+**You must set your name and select some interview sections before the tool will start working.** See the collaboration folder for more details.

 - [Collaboration Folder](collaboration/README.md)